This section at-a-glance:

 Stakeholder involvement and GRI Standards

 We report on all of our stakeholder consultations using the Global Reporting Initiative (GRI) Standards.
 GRI requires reporting organisations to comply with their quality and content requirements to ensure a high standard of sustainability reporting.
 Triodos Bank’s mission, vision and strategy are fully based on sustainability ambitions and a commitment to responsible banking.
-Therefore, many steps required to identify stakeholders and sustainability issues (material topics) for other organisations are standard practice for Triodos Bank.
+Therefore, many steps are required to identify stakeholders and sustainability issues (material topics) for other organisations are standard practice for Triodos Bank.
 Stakeholder engagement and working together towards a fair and sustainable world are both integrated into Triodos Bank’s daily business.

 In our surveys and other stakeholder consultations we continuously discuss the influence of material topics on their decisions and the impact of these topics on Triodos Bank.
 As part this ongoing dialogue, ‘influence on’ / ‘importance of’ / ‘impact on’ are used interchangeably by both Triodos Bank and our stakeholders.
 GRI Standards use the formal denominations of ‘Influence on stakeholder assessments and decisions’ for the y-axis and ‘Significance of economic, environmental and social impacts for Triodos Bank’ for the x-axis.
 Our stakeholders are more familiar with, and continue to use, the expressions ‘importance of’ and ‘influence on’ (and they are not always familiar with GRI).
 Therefore, Triodos Bank has chosen to continue using these descriptors in our communications, including in the annual report.